doughsay/room.js/doc/PROGRAMMING.md

 ##### addAlias( ...String ) ⇒ Integer
 Add alias strings to the object and returns the number of aliases.

-Warning: it doesn't prevent from adding an existing alias.
-Maybe it should.
+> Warning: it doesn't prevent from adding an existing alias.
+Maybe it should, there's
+> no real point having the same alias declared more than once.

 ##### rmAlias( ...String ) ⇒ Integer
 Remove alias strings from the object (any duplicates will be removed), and returns the number of aliases.